 snowbird checklist

-If you’re a little paranoid, paperwork is already high on your packing list.
-Rental agreements, essential insurance documents, driver’s licenses and other forms of identification, tax forms (if you’ll be on the road past April 15) — all of these items should come with you.
+Important paperwork is a must on your packing list.
+Rental agreements, essential insurance documents, driver’s licenses and other forms of identification, tax forms (if you’ll be on the road past April 15)— all of these items should come with you.

-But should they come with you in their original format?
-Here’s where you can save some space and avoid ruining some of the most valuable papers in your life.
-Scan or photograph key documents and save them on a secure software program so you can access them with your digital devices anywhere.
+In most cases, you don’t actually need the original copies of these documents.
+That’s where you can save some space and avoid ruining your most critical paperwork.
+Before you leave, scan or photograph key documents and save them on a secure software program so you can access them digitally.

 6. Pack for Your Pets